-[Editor's Note: An earlier version of this post was previously published in September 2014.
-We are presenting it with updated information for September 2019.]
+[Editor's Note: An earlier version of this post was previously published in September 2019.
+We are presenting it with updated information for November 2020.]

-“To a Manhattan loft snob like me, a ‘loft’ is not truly a loft unless it’s had a prior life as a commercial space—manufacturing, warehouse or office—before being converted to an apartment,” Mattingly says.
+To a Manhattan loft snob, “a loft is not truly a loft unless it’s had a prior life as a commercial space—manufacturing, warehouse or office—before being converted to an apartment,” Mattingly says.

 “There are few, if any, walls because the weight of the interior structure is supported by columns or exterior walls,” Mattingly says.
 And there are often exposed mechanical systems like visible air conditioning ductwork and plumbing risers.

-Do all lofts have each of these features?
+Do all lofts have these features?

-“Not all ‘true’ lofts have each of these elements,” Mattingly says.
+“Not all true lofts have each of these elements,” Mattingly says.
 “For example, lofts in former office buildings may not have very high ceilings or very large windows.

 He points to Nolita’s 262 Mott St., a loft building that was built as a munitions factory almost 200 years ago.
 “Lofts there feature magnificent beams and columns and very thick stone walls,” he says.
 “But the ceilings are not very tall and the windows are not very large.
 Nonetheless, these are classic lofts.”

-If you're not seeing enough homes for sale in your price range or target neighborhood -- and/or you'd like to avoid a bidding war -- consider expanding your search to "off-market" listings.
+If you're not seeing enough homes for sale in your price range or target neighborhood—and/or you'd like to avoid a bidding war—consider expanding your search to "off-market" listings.
 NYC real estate brokerage Triplemint, a Brick Underground partner, uses technology to mine public records and identify owners who may be ready to sell, meaning you can meet and deal with owners before their homes hit the market.
 Click here to learn more.